 If you get tangled up in your thoughts or distracted by stuff that is happening external to yourself, IT IS OK!
 Never ever judge yourself harshly, as a failure, or say I can’t do this.
 These negative thoughts create stress when your desire, at this moment, to be at peace.
 Just become aware of the fact that you are distracted and let it go.
 Go back to being aware of your breath and let go, let go, and let it all go.

-If you haven’t read it already, go to my post here to discover how, with focus, we can use the laws of attraction or deliberate creation to change our lives into an adventure that is worth being present for.
+If you haven’t read it already, go to my post on The Law of Attraction to learn how we can change our lives into an adventure that is worth being present for.

 As always, I share with love in the hope that the information on this page will at least make someone’s life a little brighter.
 If you have any comments, or suggestions on how to meditate, please leave them in the comments section below.
 I would love to read them.